rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 ---
 layout: post
-title: "How to Use Journey Builder at B2B Companies"
+title: "How to use Journey Builder at B2B companies"
 date: 2019-10-22 00:00
 comments: true
 author: Emily Belke